looooooser/MIT-6.NULL/README.md

 # MIT-6.NULL

-Notes and  exercise answers about MIT course:The missing semester of your cs education.
+Notes and  exercise answers about MIT course:The Missing Semester of Your CS Education.

 Course page click [here](https://missing.csail.mit.edu/).